rabeehcv/Spring-Boot/Notes.md

 - It follows Object-Relation Mapping(ORM).
 - Provides runtime EntityManager API for processing queries and transaction on the object against database.
 - Uses JPQL(Java Persistent Query Language).

+### Additional Notes
+#### When We Might Need a No-Argument Constructor in our entity class
+If we Add a Parameterized Constructor that takes arguments (e.g., to initialize fields at creation), Java will stop generating the default no-argument constructor.
+In such cases, we might want to explicitly include a no-argument constructor if some frameworks or libraries (like JPA) require it.
+Framework Requirements: Some frameworks like JPA expect a no-argument constructor to be present to create instances of the entity class through reflection.
+However, Java automatically generates one unless we provide another constructor.

 ### Key components of a Spring Boot Application
 #### Entities